 o Velour: Velour is a fabric with cut loops.
 Velour bathrobes are typically made with terry inside, as terrycloth absorbs water better than velour.
 Velour gives the bathrobe luxury, coziness, and makes the garment softer to the touch.

 o Waffle: Waffle fabric has good water absorbency, is loose and has a distinctive “gridlike” appearance.
-For most part, these bathrobes are designed for their light weight.
+For the most part, these bathrobes are designed for their light weight.
 “Pique” is a type of waffle weave that can be applied to cotton, velour, silk, and other fabrics.

 There are varieties of collars for bathrobes such as Shawl collar, Kimono or Hooded.